As much as many of us care for our teeth through brushing and flossing, most of us resort to bad habits that are

 This is a common habit for many.
 It’s important to note that when you open up packaging with your teeth or use your teeth as a tool, you’re increasing your chances of dealing with a cracked or chipped tooth.

-Remember that unless you have an expensive, painful dental implant to replace the damaged tooth or still have baby teeth, your tooth will be chipped for life.
+Remember that unless you opt for dental implant to replace the damaged tooth or still have baby teeth, your tooth will be chipped for life.
 Opening a product with scissors or a knife is safer, and your teeth will thank you.

 As well as this, tobacco can stain the teeth permanently.
-Limiting or quitting smoking or use of other tobacco products can greatly help your oral standing.
+Limiting or quitting smoking or and your use of other tobacco products can greatly help your oral standing.